PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     LANGUAGE plpythonu VOLATILE;

-Once data is being saved to Redis we can access such data by using below plpython function.
+Once data is being saved to Redis, we can access such data by using below plpython function.

     create or replace function logic.get_active_bills()
     returns text as